Biriwal Bulga National Park: Catchment

 Biriwal Bulga National Park drains the majority of its rainfall into surrounding creeks which eventually lead to the Hastings River.
 The main nearby body of water is the Doyles River, which is approximately 6 km in length.
-This is found on the south-eastern border of the park.
+This is found on the southeastern border of the park.
 Inside the park are two catchments of water, Green Gully Creek and Big Creek.
 The water that leaves the park supplies stock on some downstream farms and partially supplies Port Macquarie.

 Environmental threats

 Pests

-Biriwal Bulga national park contains different animals, some of which are considered pests and disturb the natural ecosystem of the park.
-The pests sighted within the area are wild dogs, foxes, pigs and cats.
-The most prevalent danger are wild dogs, in particular, dingoes.
+Biriwal Bulga National Park contains different animals, some of which are considered pests and disturb the natural ecosystem of the park.
+Pests sighted within the area include wild dogs, foxes, pigs and cats.
+The most prevalent danger are wild dogs, particularly dingoes.
 Dingoes pose threats to the native koala population within the national park.
 Their speed allows them to track and hunt koalas that have left their trees.
 Foxes and pigs are also a concern for the park's natural catchment.
 The pests’ movement throughout the park can cause damage to the soil.
-This can lead to increase in erosion which cause dirt to be run-off along with the water to the park's neighbouring catchments.
+This can lead to increased erosion which causes dirt to be run-off along with the water to the park's neighbouring catchments.

-In addition to animal pests, there are also plants and weeds which threaten to damage the habitat.
+In addition to animal pests, there are also noxious plants and weeds which threaten to damage the habitat.
 In 1968–1969, a pine plantation plot was established as a trial for future pine plantation programs on the plateau.
 These pine trees have started to disperse to the surrounding areas outside their original allocation.
 This can cause problems if left uncontrolled as it damages the natural ecosystem of the park.
-There are also a number of pest plants which have invaded into the park from the neighbouring Yarras Mountain Trail.
-The most common of which is known as the lantana.
+There are also a number of pest plants which have invaded the park from the neighbouring Yarras Mountain Trail.
+The most common of these is in the genus Lantana.